chauhanvats3/Netsuite-Links/README.md

+> No Longer In Development By Me.
+Feel free to contribute if you want,
+> I'll publish to chrome web store

 # Features :
 -  Load Client-Side modules in a page to be used in console **(Shortcut -> Ctrl + m)**
 - LogIn to multiple instances at the same time without closing other instance. **(Shortcut -> Ctrl + i)**